 LAC • Forward • #2

 This was an unreal performance from Leonard.
-He entered halftime with just one miss and didn’t miss his second shot until the fourth quarter.
+He entered halftime with just one brick and didn’t miss his second shot until the fourth quarter.
 He also ended the first half with a triple at the buzzer to give the Clippers a lead.
 He scored or assisted on LA’s final seven points, and he had a steal with 37.1 seconds left that helped secure the win.
 Kawhi played like the player that willed the Raptors to a championship in 2019.
-Injuries have derailed his tenure with the Clippers, but if he continues to put up numbers like this, they’ll have a chance to make a run.
+Injuries have derailed his tenure with the Clippers, but if he continues to channel the Kawhi of the past, they’ll have a chance to make a run.

 April 22, 2025 4:46 AM